googleforgames/agones/site/content/en/docs/Guides/Client SDKs/csharp.md

 var agones = new AgonesSDK();
 ```

+{{% feature expiryVersion="1.42.0" %}}
 ### Connection

-~To connect to the SDK server, either locally or when running on Agones, run the `ConnectAsync()` method.
+To connect to the SDK server, either locally or when running on Agones, run the `ConnectAsync()` method.
 This will wait for up to 30 seconds if the SDK server has not yet started and the connection cannot be made,
-and will return `false` if there was an issue connecting.~ This is an obsolete function that now always returns true.
+and will return `false` if there was an issue connecting.
+This is an obsolete function that now always returns true.

 ```csharp
 bool ok = await agones.ConnectAsync();
 ```
+{{% /feature %}}
 ### Ready

 To mark the game server as [ready to receive player connections]({{< relref "_index.md#ready" >}}), call the async method `ReadyAsync()`.